 \item a Markovian restriction

 for all $n$, depicted in \figref{fig:parallel}.
-This restriction amounts to assuming that, given $\Y$, $\X_n$ is degraded with respect to $\X$. \end{enumerate} We prove in \secref{s:main} that, under these two restrictions, the MMSE is \textit{Markov continuous} in probability.
-Byproducts of this result include continuity guarantees of finite-power additive noises with diminishing power and rounding errors with increasing machine precision.

-In \secref{s:weak-continuity}, we prove that the MMSE is u.s.c.\ in distribution as long as the second moment of $\Y_n$ converges to that of $\Y$ (requirement~\ref{itm:moment-convergence} above).
-This requirement is weaker than the uniform boundness requirement of \cite{Wu-Verdu:MMSE:IT2012}.
-For the case of a common parameter $\Y = \Y_n$ with a finite second moment, and a sequence $\seq{P_{\X_n|\Y}}$ of channels converging to a channel $P_{\X|\Y}$, we further show that the MMSE is continuous in distribution as long as $\seq{P_{\X_n|\Y}}$ satisfies the degradedness requirement~\ref{itm:individual-garble} above (see \figref{fig:parallel}).
-In particular, this means that requirement~\ref{itm:nested-garble} above is superfluous.
+This restriction amounts to assuming that, conditioned on $\Y$, the observation $\X_n$ is degraded with respect to $\X$.
+Equivalently, conditioned on $\Y$, $\X_n$ is (Blackwell-)less informative than $\X$. \end{enumerate} We prove in \secref{s:main} that, under these two restrictions, the MMSE is \textit{Markov continuous} in probability.
+This also establishes MMSE continuity in probability for the additive-noises and machine-precision examples.
+As a step in this proof, we prove that the MMSE is upper semicontinuous (u.s.c.)\ in distribution as long as the second moment of $\Y_n$ converges to that of $\Y$ (requirement~\ref{itm:moment-convergence} above).
+We further establish MMSE u.s.c.\ in distribution for the case of a common parameter $\Y = \Y_n$ with finite second moment, and its continuity if, in addition, the induced channel (conditional distribution) from $\Y$ to $\X_n$ is stochastically degraded with respect to the channel from $\Y$ to $\X$.

 In \secref{ss:linear-MMSE}, we supplement the above results by proving that the MMSE under linear estimation (LMMSE) is continuous in distribution as long as the second moments of $\seq{X_n}$ and of $\seq{Y_n}$ converge to those of $X$ and $Y$, respectively.